rus8/sofar-obj-det/Env.md

 # Environment

-Description of environment configuration.
+Description of environment configuration to run all scripts in this repo.

 Everything was set up in standard Ubuntu 16.04 Installation.

 ## Python

-Install pip for Python 3: \
+Install pip for Python 3:\
 `$ sudo apt install python3-pip`

-Install virtual env for Python 3: \
+Install virtual env for Python 3:\
 `$ sudo pip3 install virtualenv`

 Create virtual environment for the project:\